Shabbat at Miriam

 It starts on Friday afternoon when everyone cleans their cabins, showers and puts on their Shabbat clothes.

-Camp families (mishpachot): A mishpacha is a group of related campers, together with other campers from the same city.
-The mishpacha (family) reflects together on the week that was and the week coming, sharing a special snack before Shabbat begins.
+Mishpachot (camp families): A mishpacha is a group of related campers grouped together with other campers of all ages from the same home city.
+The mishpacha (family) reflects together on the week that passed and the week coming, sharing a special snack together before Shabbat begins.

-Oneg Shabbat: After dinner, the oldest campers, (Bonim) lead Shabbat singing, followed by a skit and songs done by one age group.
+Oneg Shabbat: After dinner, the oldest campers, the Bonimot, lead Shabbat singing, followed by a skit and songs done by one age group.

-On Shabbat morning we sleep in, early risers can go into the dining room for cinnamon buns and some serious Gaga game.
+On Shabbat morning we sleep in, but early risers can go into the dining room for cinnamon buns and some rousing games of Gaga.

-After breakfast, Chugim (Electives / Interest groups): Our Shabbat schedule is much more relaxed than the average day.
-There are multiple opportunities to choose special chugim (electives) to match different Shabbat vibes – reflective and calm, or fun and wacky adventures!
+After breakfast, Shabbat Chugim (Shabbat electives/interest groups): Our Shabbat schedule is much more relaxed than the average day.
+There are multiple opportunities to choose special chugim (electives) to match different Shabbat vibes – reflective and calm or fun and wacky adventures!

 Zman Madatz: To make Shabbat even more special, the Madatz (CITs) plan and run special games and activities.